The interest rate on a regular saver is usually fixed for 12 months, and customers can be penalised for withdrawing early or missing payments.

 It's not always about the interest rates though.

-Ideally we're looking for a combination of a good regular saver with a current account that best suits our everyday banking needs - and for some of us that'll be in the form of free or cheap overdraft facilities, or returns that can offset any fees we may need to pay.
+We're ideally looking for a combination of a good regular saver with a current account that best suits our everyday banking needs - and for some of us that'll be in the form of free or cheap overdraft facilities or returns that can offset any fees we may need to pay.

 In this case, savers are better off applying for a regular savings account that doesn't require a pre-existing current account.

 2. Don't miss payments

 Missing a monthly payment can have painful consequences.

 The account can be automatically closed or the interest rate dropped altogether.
 Other regular savings accounts punish missed payments by limiting the overall amount that can be saved.

 Some accounts aren't quite this punitive - but it's best to set up a standing order from our current account to the regular saver as close to our monthly payday as possible in order not to take the risk of missing a deposit.

 3. Don't make withdrawals